 - The core of the work we do is tied to research based interventions

-Some of the strategies the group will be using to achieve these goals are:
+Some of the strategies the group practices include:

 - Compiling an Idea Bank of different data collection strategies (using what is currently available)